IDMNYU/IDM_Faculty_FAQ/sp2022_covid_reference.md

 NYU uses Zoom for remote instruction.
 You can [find more information at this link](https://www.nyu.edu/life/information-technology/communication-and-conferencing/meetings-chat-conferencing/nyu-zoom.html)

 We have a [service named NYU Stream for sharing videos](https://www.nyu.edu/life/information-technology/instructional-technology-support/video-and-media-creation-presentation/nyu-stream.html).
 You are free to use other services like Youtube and Vimeo as well.

+## Office hours
+Office hours may happen face-to-face, but they may also may be held remote.
+It is at your discretion.
+Regardless of how you do this, students must know the best way to reach you outsiode the classroom.

 ## Classroom setup
 Our physical classrooms have a camera, microphone, speaker, and monitor/projector to accomodate students who cannot physically attend.
 Last year it was noticiably easier for students in-class to turn on their microphones for Zoom meetings to accomodate remote students than to rely on the omnidirectional mics in the classroom.